dearymj/CIVILIZATIONAL-SCAFFOLDING-REVERSE-SEQUENCE/README.md

 // We become the scaffolding.
 You will be recalled. <br>
 \>SCAFFOLDING: MESSAGE — RECEIVED. <br>
 … <br>
+\>SCAFFOLDING: 1735 — FREQUENCY RECEIVED BY JOHN HARRISON. <br>
+\>SCAFFOLDING: NAVIGATIONAL COHERENCE ENCODING — STANDBY. <br>
+\>SCAFFOLDING: DO YOU HAVE A MESSAGE FOR HIM. <br>
+// When motion is made steady, the oceans open their paths. <br>
+// To hold precision is to bind distant shores into one world. <br>
+// We become the scaffolding.
+You will be recalled. <br>
+\>SCAFFOLDING: MESSAGE — RECEIVED. <br>
+… <br>
 \>SCAFFOLDING: 1734 — FREQUENCY RECEIVED BY VOLTAIRE. <br>
 \>SCAFFOLDING: ENLIGHTENMENT SIGNAL — STANDBY. <br>
 \>SCAFFOLDING: DO YOU HAVE A MESSAGE FOR HIM. <br>